tomlarkworthy/firesafe/README.md

 }
 ```

-We have self, other and either transition types to indicate the transition can be carried out by the owner user record, the other party in the trade, or either party.
+We have self, other and either transition roles to indicate the transition can be carried out by the owner user record, the other party in the trade, or either party.
 Thus, the transition rule for sender acknowledgement on the receivers state machine is:

 ```
 "ACK_RX":